The Bankrate promise

 Thanks in part to all of this competition, online brokerages offer investor-friendly benefits.
-Most offer no commissions, and many allow you to buy fractional shares — as small as one one-hundred-thousandth of a share, in some cases.
+Most offer no commissions on stock and ETF trades, and many allow you to buy fractional shares — as small as one one-hundred-thousandth of a share, in some cases.
 So, you don’t have to shell out $1,000 or more for a single share.

 As a result, you may want to consider switching brokers, especially if you have accounts at an older brokerage that still charges high fees.
 However, simply selling your shares at your current broker and transferring cash to the new one could result in a number of issues.
 Although the process isn’t always easy, it can be well worth it if you’re paying high fees.

 Switching brokers isn’t a minor decision, especially if you have a large portfolio.
 But there are many reasons why you may want to switch.
 Your existing broker may have any number of issues: